Nikitushka/ProjectIcaros/Reports/22032021_Servula/README.md

 ### SDR clear data and partial automation

 We also need to have clear data from our SDR dongle which would include signal frequency and signal strength.
+With current signal strength and frequency we can deduce how well the signal is received in the current location and the current time.
+For this action we also tried to automate it so it would be easy to see the signal strength at the current location every time we would move.
+We also wanted to have same effect as our WiFi script, so we also would save the output into a single file.
+Everytime the script would do a scan it will save the output into a single file after the previosly written data.
+Here is our script.